Package and e-commerce Import Fees to Canada Explained

 Local Print and ship services: Contact Jet's team if you wish to have a file printed and shipped within Canada for a single document or on demand printing options

-Duty Free Threshold for importing parcels e-commerce orders to Canada
+Duty Free Threshold for Importing Parcels & E-commerce Orders to Canada

 The default "duty free threshold" to Canada is CA$20.
 But - as mentioned above - can be higher if shipped from the USA or Mexico.